 This brings us to the larger issue of ethics in cryptocurrencies and attitudes towards trading and investing in cryptocurrencies.
 Many of the new self-made millionaires gained money off of cryptocurrencies by sheer luck and seem to have a murky understanding of hard work, morals, and integrity.
 And, though the financial sector as a whole isn’t a shining beacon of morality, the age of crypto investors skews hard towards “young”, resulting in a more emotional and volatile market.

 This isn’t helped by crypto’s innate fluctuations and the fact that, many times, the best way to get trading tips is on semi-anonymous forums and communities like Reddit.
 Crypto relies on the Internet and not all places here support proper conduct, civility, and dignity.
 Hopefully, this can be a learning moment both for crypto investors and crypto enterprise moguls.

 The former would do well to keep up appearances as such outbursts tarnish the images of the digital currencies themselves and make institutions less likely to adopt and respect them.
 The latter, though, should certainly now take the time to create a backup plan… Or twenty.

 We’ve covered many aspects of the cryptocurrency boom, its integration into everyday life, and its breakneck growth.
-The irresistible charm of an emerging market is drawing in many people and we, for one, are excited to join the fray.
+The irresistible charm of an emerging market and investing in cryptocurrencies is drawing in many people and we, for one, are excited to join the fray.